Yonet/WebUnleashed-example/README.md

 # webunleashed-example

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+This project is created for [WebUnleashed 2015 - Toronto](http://fitc.ca/event/webu15/).

+Follow the steps from branch step-0 to step-5.

 ## Build & development